ahmedkhan070/Music-Recommendation-System/README.md

 ## Introduction

-The music recommendation system suggests similar music tracks based on the content of track descriptions from a Spotify dataset.
-The system uses a combination of TF-IDF vectorization and cosine similarity to calculate the similarity between track descriptions and provide recommendations.
+The music recommendation system suggests similar music tracks based on the features of tracks from a Spotify dataset.
+The system uses K-means clustering to group tracks into clusters based on their audio features and recommend similar tracks from the same cluster.

 The project includes a Streamlit app that provides a user-friendly interface for inputting a music track and receiving recommendations for similar tracks.

 ## Features

 - Uses a Spotify dataset for music recommendations.
-- Implements TF-IDF vectorizer for text representation.
-- Uses cosine similarity to calculate similarity between music tracks.
+- Implements K-means clustering to group tracks based on their audio features.
 - Streamlit app for recommending music based on user input.

 ## Setup and Installation